unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 10 minutes

-A nonmagical wall of solid stone springs into existence at a point you choose within range.
+A nontek wall of solid stone springs into existence at a point you choose within range.
 The wall is 6 inches thick and is composed of ten 10-foot* by-10-foot panels.
 Each panel must be contiguous with at least one other panel.
 Alternatively, you can create 10-foot-by-20-foot panels that are only 3 inches thick.

 If the wall cuts through a creature’s space when it appears, the creature is pushed to one side of the wall (your choice).
 If a creature would be surrounded on all sides by the wall (or the wall and another solid surface), that creature can make a Dexterity saving throw.
 On a success, it can use its reaction to move up to its speed so that it is no longer enclosed by the wall.